-Vulnerable System
+Vulnerable system

-A system which is vulnerable to certain attacks, e.g., misconfigured client proxy settings (such as WPAD), outdated operating system version, or cross-site scripting vulnerabilities.
+A system which is vulnerable to certain attacks.
+Example: misconfigured client proxy settings (example: WPAD), outdated operating system version, XSS vulnerabilities, etc.

 All incidents which don't fit in one of the given categories should be put into this class.
-If the number of incidents in this category increases, it is an indicator that the classification scheme must be revised.
+If the number of incidents in this category increases, it is an indicator that the classification scheme must be revised rsit:other="other"

-rsit:other="other"